poroping/terraform-provider-fortios/docs/resources/system_csf.md

 * `management_ip` - Management IP address of this FortiGate.
 Used to log into this FortiGate from another FortiGate in the Security Fabric.
 * `management_port` - Overriding port for management connection (Overrides admin port).
 * `saml_configuration_sync` - SAML setting configuration synchronization.
 Valid values: `default` `local` .
+* `source_ip` - Source IP address for communication with the upstream FortiGate.
 * `status` - Enable/disable Security Fabric.
 Valid values: `enable` `disable` .
 * `upstream` - IP/FQDN of the FortiGate upstream from this FortiGate in the Security Fabric.
+* `upstream_interface` - Specify outgoing interface to reach server.
+This attribute must reference one of the following datasources: `system.interface.name` .
+* `upstream_interface_select_method` - Specify how to select outgoing interface to reach server.
+Valid values: `auto` `sdwan` `specify` .
 * `upstream_ip` - IP address of the FortiGate upstream from this FortiGate in the Security Fabric.
 * `upstream_port` - The port number to use to communicate with the FortiGate upstream from this FortiGate in the Security Fabric (default = 8013).
 * `fabric_connector` - Fabric connector configuration.
 The structure of `fabric_connector` block is documented below.